Moving to Brussels?

 - an official criminal record disclosure covering the year preceding your application

-- an official medical certificate (if you haven’t already provided one for your work permit).
-Every Belgian Embassy or Consulate should provide you with a list of approved doctors for this purpose.
+- an official medical certificate (or a copy of the one already provided for your work permit).
+Every Belgian embassy or consulate should provide you with a list of approved doctors for this purpose.

 The following overview deals with the main kinds of visas available to people coming to Brussels for work or business.

 - Employee visa: This is only granted together with a work permit (B), which must be obtained separately by your employer.
 The permit is initially valid for up to 12 months and can be renewed after a year.
 Highly qualified candidates who earn more than 39,802 EUR per year (2016) can get the work permit B without a labor market study.

 - Self-employed visa: Before applying for this visa, you need the authorization of the Federal Public Service for Economy, SMEs, Self-Employed and Energy.
 This authorization comes in the form of a “professional card” (carte professionnelle / beroepskaart), which can be requested via the Belgian mission.
 Among other things, your application for that card needs to include a project plan and proof of your professional skills and experience.

 - For well-qualified and well-paid applicants, the European Blue Card is also a valid option.
 You must have a bachelor’s degree, a confirmed job offer in Belgium, and an annual salary of 51,466 EUR or more per year (2016).
 The card is valid for an initial period of 13 months and can be renewed for about five years in total.